Skip to content

 If sync_interval_minutes is null, the provider's defaultSyncInterval() is used.
 If neither is set, the integration is not scheduled for sync.

-After a successful sync, markSynced() sets last_synced_at to now and computes the next next_sync_at.
+After a run reconciles, markSynced() sets last_synced_at to now and computes the next next_sync_at.

 Health-aware backoff